mattyschell/howdoipostgis/howdoipostgis.md

 Works great if you're into this sort of thing, or must convert directly to/from formats that aren't shapefiles.

-For example, load a geojson file to a new table names *zone_geo_test*.
+For example, load a geojson file to a new table named *zone_geo_test*.

 ```
 $ ogr2ogr -f "PostgreSQL" PG:"dbname='gisdatabase' host='localhost' port='5432' user='gisuser' password='y'" "C:\Temp\zone_sdo_dmp.geojson" -nln zone_geo_test